wso2/testgrid/docs/Infrastructure-Deployment-Scenarios-Repository-Structure.md

       - scenario20
 ```

+More information on how these automation scripts are run in test grid and how you can test them locally can be found in the [solution-test-toolkit docs](https://github.com/wso2-incubator/solution-test-toolkit).

 In summary, we discussed execution scripts and metadata configuration files here.
 Following chart describes everything under one place: